 c.
 Notes left on a vehicle stating that the vehicle is mechanically disabled are given no consideration by enforcement personnel.
 Vehicles not properly reported to Transportation Services or University Police may be ticketed and/or towed at the owner's expense.

 a.
-During the first week of each semester, finals week, and University holiday breaks, student or parent vehicles are authorized temporary (15 minutes) parking in faculty/staff lots to facilitate moving in or out of residence halls.
+During the first week of each semester, finals week, and University holiday breaks, student or parent vehicles are authorized temporary (15 minutes) parking in student lots to facilitate moving in or out of residence halls.
 Temporary parking in faculty/staff parking areas is available only if directed by event staff or University Police.
 Flashers must be used, or the vehicle attended.
 Vehicles must be moved to an appropriate parking area immediately after loading/unloading has been completed.
-All parking regulations remain in effect, regardless of whether or not classes are in session.
+All parking regulations remain in effect, regardless of whether classes are in session.

 b.
 Faculty/staff employees may be asked to use alternate parking areas during the move-in and move-out periods.